 There are many eagles, ospreys, hawks and alligators around the shores of Lake Jesup, as well as numerous egrets, ibis and great blue herons.
 The restoration of natural systems will improve the habitat and feeding areas for a wide variety of waterfowl.

-- Hiking, bicycling, horseback riding, wildlife viewing and primitive camping at designated sites. more info
+- Hiking, bicycling, horseback riding, and wildlife viewing. more info

 - Boating and canoeing opportunities are available on Lake Jesup and the St. Johns River; however, there are no launches located in the area.

 To Marl Bed Flats Tract: From State Road (SR) 46, approximately four miles east of U.S. 17, turn south on Cameron Avenue, west on Kentucky Street, south on Bison Avenue, west on Pine Way Road, south on South Mellonville Avenue and east on Oakway Lane to the parking area.
 To East Lake Jesup Tract: From SR 426, turn north on Van Arsdale Street, west on Florida Avenue and north on Elm Street to the parking area.

 For more information:

 Call the district’s Bureau of Land Resources at 386-329-4404.